MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 In my professional career of developing software I've seen and heard of many organizations doing exactly the same thing that I did on my skateboard that day.
 These organizations want to develop software faster - they've figuratively bought the agile skateboard (they've sent everyone on an agile course, put up a scrum board and are doing daily stand ups) and they haven't really thought it through properly - they've missed something really important.
 If you want to develop software faster it is naive to think that the only thing you need to adjust is how you interact - you also need to adjust your engineering practices.

 So, how do so many organizations miss something so obvious?
-Part of the reason is because two of the most popular agile methodologies in circulation, Scrum and Kanban, don't specify any specific engineering practices to adopt when applying them.
-This is useful because it keeps these methodologies light weight which makes them easier to learn.
-It is also dangerous because when an organization that is meaning well tries to become agile it, it tends to do it by sending its people on a scrum or kanban course.
-Often these organizations don't realize that there are additional skills and practices it will need to adopt to be able to engineer software effectively at a quicker speed.
+Part of the reason is because the two most popular agile methodologies in circulation, Scrum and Kanban, don't specify any specific engineering practices to adopt when applying them.
+I find this to be a problem.
+It has left many organizations not realizing that there are additional skills and practices they will need to adopt to be able to engineer software effectively at a quicker speed.

 So, today I would like to touch on some of the things that are rarely spoken about at a Scrum or Kanban course.
 These things are just as necessary to go faster safely but are more engineering focused.
 I've called them the natural order of agile technical practices.

 ## What are agile technical practices ##

 So, what do I mean by agile technical practices?
 These words mean different things for different people.
-This became very apparent when I asked the question on twitter - I got a very wide range of responses.
+This became very apparent when I posed the question on twitter.
 For the next 25 minutes I'm going to ask your endulgance in using my definition for the term - which is that when I say agile technical practices I am referring to the engineering practices related to creating software in an agile environment.
 Some of the things I would include under the banner of engineering practices are: Pair Programming, Mob Programming, Continous Integration, Continous Deployment, Acceptance Test Driven Development, Collective Code Ownership, Collective Coding Standards, Simple Design and Refactoring.

 ## How fast?
 How much change? ##